 The Regional Transportation District (RTD), funded by a one percent sales tax, provides mass transit services in Metro Denver.
 With the FasTracks multimodal transit system moving forward, Metro Denver is quickly transforming growing suburbs into teeming cityscapes.

 RTD's $7.4 billion FasTracks project is building out Metro Denver's entire mass transit system, adding 122 miles of rail rapid transit as well as extending existing routes and expanding the regional bus network.
-FasTracks is projected to create more than 10,000 jobs during the height of construction, and will pump billions of dollars into the regional economy.
+FasTracks was projected to create more than 10,000 jobs during the height of construction, and has pumped billions of dollars into the regional economy.

 The Regional Transportation District (RTD), Denver Regional Council of Governments (DRCOG), Colorado Department of Transportation (CDOT), and area municipalities are coordinating transit-oriented development (TOD) plans throughout the region.
 Projects integrating job, housing, and cultural centers are taking shape in both urban and suburban areas – on infill sites and on vacant land.

 - Overall, up to 50 transit-oriented developments are planned along eight different light rail and commuter rail lines extending in all directions from the downtown core